Wombat mange at a glance

-- Analysis of state-wide and regional wombat population trends using the past 30 years of spotlight survey data;
+- Analysis of Statewide and regional wombat population trends using the past 35 years of spotlight survey data;

 - Several research projects conducted by UTAS under permits provided by DPIPWE;

-- The Orphaned and Injured Wildlife Program continues to assist the public by providing advice on managing treatment of affected wombats;
+- Assisting the public by providing advice on managing mange-affected wombats;

 - Working with the community to ensure that treatments are properly dispensed and documented to assess effectiveness;

-- Allocation of funds for distribution to community groups and individuals involved in the treatment of mange-infected wombats;
+- Allocation of funds for distribution to community groups and individuals involved in the treatment of mange-affected wombats;

 How can I help?